Skip to main content

 • Approved recipients will receive funds in stipend.

-• Funding is based on a project duration of 12 weeks, though projects durations of up to 24 weeks are acceptable (funding will remain the same, $6,000 CAD, independently of the project's duration);
+• Funding is based on a project duration of 12 weeks, though projects can be up to 24 weeks (funding will remain the same, $6,000 CAD, independently of the project's duration).

 • Host and Home supervisors are not eligible to receive funding under this competition.
 Funding must be used to support Mitacs GRA interns.

-• Students will need to secure a home supervisor as well as one at Concordia;
+• Students will need to find a home academic supervisor as well as one at Concordia.

-• The best place to start is a professor at your institution, whether your supervisor or another professor in your department or faculty.
-Professors have broad international networks and may have colleagues in your country of interest.
+• The best place to start is with a professor at your institution, whether your supervisor or another professor in your department or faculty.
+Professors have broad international networks.

 Supervising professors' eligibility